fire and smoke coming out of roof of Charleston home

 Fire Damage Restoration and Renovation for Homeowners

 A house fire is one of the most overwhelming events a homeowner can experience.
 Even a small fire can cause widespread damage through smoke, soot, water, and structural compromise.
-In the hours and days that follow, emotions run high and decisions are often made quickly—sometimes before you have the right information or support.
+In the hours and days that follow, emotions run high and people often make decisions quickly, sometimes before they have the right information or support.

 One of the most important things to understand is this: your insurance company is not there to advocate for you.
 They are there to protect their own interests.
 Atlantic Property Restoration works for you.
 Calling APR before an insurance assessor steps on site can significantly impact the outcome of your restoration and renovation in the Charleston area.